jon-rodriguez/animated-journey/README.md

 # Future Add-ons
 - Currently working to add comment functionality
-- Currently working to add other methods to login
+- Currently working to add more methods to login
 ---

 # Things to add